AbdulllahObad/Events_Reservation/README.md

 - View event details, including name, description, category, and price
 - Filter events by category
 - Sign up for events
-- Responsive design for optimal viewing on different devices
+- Responsive design for optimal viewing on different devices.

+## Backend Implementation (Ongoing....)
+The backend part of this application is currently ongoing and will be implemented using the Spring framework.
+The backend will follow a CRUD (Create, Read, Update, Delete) approach, allowing for efficient data storage, retrieval, and manipulation operations.

 ## Technologies Used